lukaskaplan/docker_scheduler/README.md

 # docker_scheduler

 This tool allows you to define cron-like tasks for your containers using container labels.

+It is inspired by [Ofelia](https://github.com/mcuadros/ofelia).
+It is great project, but it has one big disadvantage for me - it needs to be restarted when applying changes in labels (at this time 5/2025).
+So I decided to write my own.

 **⚠️ Warning:** This project is still under development and not ready for production use.
 This README describes the intended functionality once the project is complete.

 ---